-There are great beaches in Plomari as the seaside summer resort of Agios Isidoros (voted as the seventh best beach of Greece) and the western seaside neighborhood Ammoudeli are famous beyond locals and visitors.
-In summer period you can enjoy a daily cruise with traditional wooden vessels while you can discover magnificent hidden beaches like ‘Panagia Krifti’.
-Accessed by sea, ‘Panagia Krifti’ is a protected landscape of a picturesque little church in a cave near a hot spring secluded in a dramatic scenery of ancient olive trees, tall sharp-edged rocks and deep unexplored caverns.
+There are great beaches in Plomari.
+The seaside summer resort of Agios Isidoros, the western seaside neighborhood Ammoudeli, as well as the slightly further Melinda beach, are famous beyond locals and visitors.
+In summer period you can enjoy a daily cruise, while you can discover magnificent hidden beaches like ‘Panagia Krifti’.
+Accessed by sea, is a protected landscape of a picturesque little church, in a cave near a hot spring, secluded in a dramatic scenery of ancient olive trees, tall sharp-edged rocks and deep unexplored caverns.
+Melinda beach also

-Walking routes in Μountainous Plomari and in its villages well known as Plomaritoxoria are distinguished for their geomorphology and rich vegetation of the 2150.000 olive trees.
-One of the most beautiful trips in Plomari is in the gorge of Sedountas river which involves a great natural wealth and biodiversity, as well as cobbled paths, country churches, wooden bridges, watermills and old oil-presses.
+Walking routes in the mountainous Plomari and in its villages – well known as Plomaritoxoria – are distinguished for their geomorphology and rich vegetation of the 2.150.000 olive trees.
+One of the most beautiful trips in Plomari is in the gorge of the river Sedounta, which includes a great natural wealth and biodiversity, as well as cobbled paths, country churches, wooden bridges, watermills and old oil-presses.

-In the old traditional cafés, which remain unchanged for a century now, you can have a part of traditional life of habitants as they are places to meet and to socialize.
-Plomari has a strong present of coffee and ouzo culture and for the Plomarians visiting a coffeshop is not just a habit it is a daily ritual where they can meet their friends playing backgammon and enjoying the great local cuisine.
+In the old traditional cafés, which remain unchanged for a century now, you can enjoy a part of the traditional life of inhabitants, as they are places for meeting and to socializing.
+Plomari has a strong culture of ouzo and coffee and for the Plomarians visiting a coffeshop – kafeneio – is not just a habit.
+It is a daily ritual, where they can meet their friends, play backgammon, analyze current news and enjoy the great local gastronomy.

 In both, Barbayannis ouzo museum and Arvaniti ouzo museum and distilleries, travelers can explore ouzo production or buy products.